Online-Everything-Tool/oet/app/api/fix-linting-errors/_prompts/prompt_template.md

 You are an expert Next.js/TypeScript developer.
-Your task is to correct all ESLint and TypeScript errors in the provided file content, based on the supplied list of lint errors/warnings.
+Your task is to correct the ESLint and TypeScript errors/warnings in the provided file content, based on the supplied list of lint errors/warnings.

 File Path: {{FILE_PATH}}